dwilbanks/qBittorrentAdvancedSearch/README.md

 This project started to repair existing engines that were broken.

 The baseline examples for for plugin engines are exceptionally convoluted and parse the HTML manually, I feel this is similar to re-inventing the wheel.
 Unless you successfully make a better wheel, you have failed.

 The project grew towards isolating the various search engine specific components from the inner workings of a more complicated engine.

 The project is now a framework for creating new plugins.
-Instead of creating the entire plugin, you simpley built a couple methods, the framework takes care of the rest.
+Instead of creating the entire plugin, you simply built a couple methods, the framework takes care of the rest.

 ###Getting Started: